MicrosoftDocs/sdk-api/sdk-api-src/content/threadpoolapiset/nf-threadpoolapiset-setthreadpoolwait.md

 If this parameter is not NULL, it must refer to a valid waitable object.

-Mutext is not supported.
-If handle to a mutex is passed in then thread pool will raise STATUS_THREADPOOL_HANDLE_EXCEPTION exception and ExceptionRecord.ExceptionInformation[0] will be equal to STATUS_INVALID_PARAMETER_3.
+Mutex is not supported.
+If a handle to a mutex is passed in, the thread pool raises a STATUS_THREADPOOL_HANDLE_EXCEPTION exception and ExceptionRecord.ExceptionInformation[0] will be equal to STATUS_INVALID_PARAMETER_3.

 If this handle is closed while the wait is still pending, the function's behavior is undefined.
 If the wait is still pending and the handle must be closed, use <a href="/windows/desktop/api/threadpoolapiset/nf-threadpoolapiset-closethreadpoolwait">CloseThreadpoolWait</a> to cancel the wait and then close the handle.